-The ratio we currently on Longuyon-Bâle is 170 $k \in$ average for every signal.
-Knowing that we have in average 2 signals per km, we have then 340 $k \in$ for the French rail network.
+The ratio we currently have on Longuyon-Bâle is 170 k€ average for every signal.
+Knowing that the average is 2 signals per km, the cost is then 340 k€ for the French rail network.

-The costs in Belgium may be lower, but we should keep in mind that equipment projects are done at national level, therefore an average cost on the entire corridor is not pertinent due to important disparities.
+The costs in Belgium may be lower, but the equipment projects are done at national level, therefore an average cost on the entire corridor is not pertinent due to important disparities.